GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### While much attention has been focused on high-level software architectural patterns, what is, in effect, the de-facto standard software architecture is seldom discussed: the Big Ball of Mud.
+> ### What a computer is to me is it's the most remarkable tool that we have ever come up with.
+It's the equivalent of a bicycle for our minds.
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts